-Home / Destinations / Lake Naivasha, Kenya
+Home / Africa Blog / Lake Naivasha, Kenya

 Lake Naivasha, Kenya

 A beautiful freshwater lake, Lake Naivasha in Kenya is fringed by thick papyrus.
 Even though it’s almost 13km across, its waters are shallow with an average depth of only 5m.
 The size of the actual lake area depends mainly on the rainfall.
 The size can vary between 114 and 991km².
+At 1,890 metres above sea level, the Lake is at the tallest point in the Kenyan rift, and is settled in an intricate geological mixture of volcanic rocks and sand deposits from a much bigger Pleistocene era lake.

 At the beginning of the 20th Century, there was practically no lake, as Lake Naivasha completely dried up.
 Farmers decided to use the open land for farming.
 But it wasn’t long after that, when a few years later, rain poured down heavily and washed away the newly established estates.